hydna/hydnajs/README.md

 * `channel.readyState` Returns the "ready-state" of the channel.
 It can be either one of the following: `HydnaChannel.CONNECTING`, `HydnaChannel.OPEN`, `HydnaChannel.CLOSING`, and `HydnaChannel.CLOSED`.
+* `channel.transport` is a string representing the underlying transport for specified channel.

 ### Static members